brizzle/Raspberry-Pi/README.md

 ## Setup

 Step 2.

-If the IP is known then type into the terminal
+If the IP is known then from the terminal enter:

 ```bash
 $ ssh 192.168.1.5 -l pi
 ```

-else then you will need to physically go to the terminal on the Raspberry Pi to get the IP Address.
-From the command line enter:
+Else then you will need to physically go to the terminal on the Raspberry Pi to get the IP Address.
+From the terminal enter:

 ```bash
 $ sudo ifconfig